oroinc/documentation/commerce/user_guide/shipping/configuration/shipping_rules.rst

    - **Name**—Specify the shipping rule name.

    - **Sort Order**—Specify the sort order to set the priority compared to other shipping rules.
-It is used to select which shipping method to apply when more the one satisfy the defined conditions.
+It is used to select which shipping method to apply when more than one satisfy the defined conditions.
 See :ref:`Overlapping Shipping Methods Definition <doc--shipping-rules--overview--shipping-methods-overlap>`.

    - **Currency**—Select the shipping cost currency from the list.
 Please note that the list of available shipping methods will depend upon which currency is selected here.